8c6794b6/fosc/README.md

 in
 [the Open Sound Control 1.0 Specification](http://opensoundcontrol.org/spec-1_0).

-The package has been tested with following implementations:
+The package has been tested under Linux x86-64 with following implementations:

  - ABCL 1.4.0 (with Java 1.8)
  - Clozure CL 1.11-16635